salafimanhaj/salafi/fatwas/bidah/_posts/2020-07-12-ruling-on-wife-of-the-deceased-wears-white-dress-and-does-not-take-bath.md

 A woman whose husband dies must avoid displaying her adornments, whether on her body or clothes, during the period of 'Iddah (woman's prescribed waiting period after divorce or widowhood), which is four months and ten days.
 During this period, she should wear plain clothes not intended to adorn, but there is no restriction on the color.
 Also, she must avoid perfume, kohl (antimony powdered eyeliner), jewelry, and remain in her deceased husband's home.
 There is no objection to bathing and changing her clothes as needed.
 Moreover, there is no harm in going out when necessary, or to go to court or to the hospital.
 She is permitted to wear perfume when she makes Taharah (ceremonial purification) from menstruation.

-As for going out to visit her relatives, for example, or to attend a wedding or similar occasions, this is not permissible because the Prophet (peace be upon him) said to a widow: "Stay in your house till the term (`Iddah) lapses."
+As for going out to visit her relatives, for example, or to attend a wedding or similar occasions, this is not permissible because the Prophet (peace be upon him) said to a widow: "Stay in your house till the term ('Iddah) lapses."
 [1]

 May Allah grant us success.
 May peace and blessings be upon our Prophet Muhammad, his family, and Companions.